Shonan Junai Gumi: Other characters

-Nozomi, a Hatsuchuu Middle School third-year, develops an obsessive crush on Ryuji, creating elaborate scrapbooks of his photos while her friends fawn over Eikichi.
+A Hatsuchuu Middle School third-year who develops an obsessive crush on Ryuji, creating elaborate scrapbooks of his photos while her friends fawn over Eikichi.
 Defying her brother's warnings about Tsujikou's poor reputation, she pursues admission solely to be near Ryuji.
 Their brief encounter at a pachinko parlor—where Ryuji helps her win before quietly departing—and subsequent observation of the Oni-Baku's childish behavior shatters her romantic illusions.
 The story concludes ironically as she gains admission to Tsujikou just as her infatuation fades.